International Civil Aviation Day

 Observing International Civil Aviation Day

-On this day, aviation events are held all over the U.S and all over the globe.
+On this day, aviation events are held all over the U.S. and around the globe.
 Some of these activities include air shows, tours of airports, and even educational aviation seminars.
 People also celebrate this holiday individually.
-People thank people in the aviation industry for all that they do, they post on social media using the hashtag #InternationalCivilAviationDay on social media, and study the history of aviation in the world.
+They thank people in the aviation industry for all that they do, post on social media using the hashtag #InternationalCivilAviationDay, and study the history of aviation in the world.

 When is it?